• Skip to primary navigation

 They are pampered with a special diet of grain, mineral water, and massages.

-This ensures abundant marbling, giving it an exquisite texture and flavor.
+This ensures abundant marbling, giving it an excellent texture and flavor.

 Kobe beef is highly sought-after worldwide.